 - Provide access to Lucerne Hay (0.5 to 1 kg per 100kg of bodyweight).

-- Feed the remainder of forage requirements as low oxalate hay (Rhodes, Qld Bluegrass or temperate grass hay etc).
+- The remainder of forage requirements should be fed as low oxalate hay (Rhodes, Qld Bluegrass or temperate grass hay etc).
 Remember equines require a minimum of 1.5% of their bodyweight daily as forage.

 Richards (2012) suggests that horses suffering from Bighead are also likely to be deficient in magnesium as well and require a balanced diet with their requirements for salt, trace-mineral and vitamins being balanced.

 Besides calcium and phosphorus, the following nutrients play important roles in bone health and may require supplementation.